 To see gemsets available for the installed interpreters, open the Settings dialog Control+Alt+S and go to the Language & Frameworks | Ruby SDK and Gems page.
 On this page, the gemsets are shown as the interpreter children:

 For RVM, you can select a certain gemset and install project gems to this gemset.
 On the other hand, the rbenv version manager provides the ability to select several gemsets for a project:

 In this case, gems will be installed to the first enabled gemset.
-See Install Gems to Local Interpreter for instructions on how to install gems.
+See Install gems for instructions on how to install gems.

 In the dialog that opens, select the Ruby SDK, for which the gemset will be created.
 Then, specify the gemset name and click OK:

 The Ruby SDK and Gems page will show the gemset as a child of the selected SDK: